KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 #### Writing Content Using String Versus List

-One other seemingly incidental different between implementations that could affect performance is how content is written to the README.md.
+One other seemingly incidental difference between implementations that could affect performance is how content is written to the README.md.

 Andrei Cioara creates an empty string called `content` and uses an addition assignment operator to append new strings to `content`, starting with a README.md header via a global `HEADER` variable assigned to a multiline, triple-double-quote string.
 At the end of the program, all of the `content` is written into the README.md at once.
 KhanhIceTea uses the same method.